-The global anticoagulant rodenticides market size was valued at USD 703.04 million in 2021 and is anticipated to reach USD 954.01 in 2030 expanding at a compound annual growth rate (CAGR) of 3.45% from 2022 to 2030.
+The global anticoagulant rodenticides market size was valued at USD 752.39 million in 2024 and is projected to reach from USD USD 778.34 Million in 2025 to USD 1020.98 Million by 2033, growing at a CAGR of 3.45% during the forecast period (2025-2033).

 Anticoagulant rodenticides (ARs) are extensively used to reduce rodent populations such as house mice, Norway rats, and black rats.
 The major aims of rodent management are to produce plants, stored products, and infrastructure and to sustain human and cattle health and natural flora and wildlife.
 Due to this, the market is likely to rise.